matoom/frostbite/scripting/basics.md

 Error on line one, undefined local variable.
 To fix this particular error, the word hello has to be enclosed in quotes -- "hello".

-### Regular expressions
+### Matching functions

-The match functions in scripts are based on regular expressions.
-To use any of the regular expression characters as a literal in a match pattern, they have to be escaped by a backslash.
+The matching functions use regular expressions.
+In order to use any of the reserved characters (regular expression) as a literal in a match pattern, they have to be escaped by a backslash.

 ```ruby
 #escaped to match dot characters instead of any single character